-**No rapid turnarounds for Chemistry available 10th-14th June 2019**
+**No rapid turnarounds available for chemistry testing 12th-16th August 2019**

 Nutritional Analysis Turnaround

 Any samples that require a turn around time of less than 5 days need to be agreed with the lab before submission.
 This will ensure that samples can be processed with priority upon arrival at the lab and results can be delivered on time.
 Saturday & Sundays are not classed as working days in the Nutritional/Allergen lab so please consider this when selecting your turnaround.

 If you notice you have made an error following submission of samples via NetPortal, and re-register samples correctly, please notify the laboratory as soon as possible so that duplicated batches can be cancelled.
 This is important to avoid multiple/incorrect batches.

 Please e-mail email@example.com and firstname.lastname@example.org with full details (i.e. the NetPortal reference, type and time of submission etc.) for the samples requiring cancellation.